-Students explore the development of the logic and theory for writing business programs that control the operation of a computer.
-Course covers the development of both structured design and object-oriented design.
+Students explore the development of logic and theory for writing business programs that control the operation of a computer.
+The course covers the development of both structured design and object-oriented design.
 Topics include control structures, arrays, data validation, testing and debugging.
+Prerequisite: CIS 095